Ghazala K. Salam: Early life and education

 Salam migrated to the United States during her fifth grade year with her parents.
 Her paternal ancestors migrated to India from the Afghan-Persian region, known as the Pashtuns, historically known by the exonyms Afghans.
 Her name Ghazala is of Arabic origin, meaning the Gazelle.

 Salam's family settled in Philadelphia, where she attended Catholic, then public school.
 When she was 15, her parents decided to move to South Florida to be closer to their extended family who had also migrated from India.

-After raising two children and running her family owned business for 14 years, Salam went back to school in her 40s.
-She followed her heart with a passion for food and entertainment, to gain a Master of Science degree in Hospitality Management at Florida International University (FIU).
+After raising two children and running her family-owned business for 14 years, Salam went back to school in her 40s.
+She followed her passion for food and entertainment, to gain a Master of Science degree in Hospitality Management at Florida International University (FIU).

 Career

-As the president of the American Muslim Democratic Caucus she is focused on empowering her community through educational events, voter initiatives, and leadership development for the purpose of creating a community of equitable, knowledgeable and motivated citizens.
+As the president of the American Muslim Democratic Caucus, she is focused on empowering her community through educational events, voter initiatives, and leadership development for the purpose of creating a community of equitable, knowledgeable and motivated citizens.
 As a certified Government Relations professional her work is geared toward education of lawmakers and stakeholders of the sometimes hidden and damaging ramifications of legislation.

 Salam also serves as the co-chair of the Annual Florida Muslim Capitol Day, a statewide initiative to empower Florida Muslim communities and youth, to connect and have a voice in Tallahassee where policies and laws are passed.

 Her background in grassroots activism has led her to work with the League of Women Voters in Broward.

 Salam's role as the Chair of the Broward Commission on the Status of Women is instrumental in promoting women's rights, documenting the reality of women's lives throughout Broward County, and shaping County wide standards on gender equality and empowerment of women; she has established a model women 4 women forum, bringing together women from across the county to have open dialogue on issues that impact their lives in order to identify gaps and find solutions that can positively affect women in Broward County.

-As the Co-chair of the Human Relations Committee for the Broward County School Board, she promotes diversity, inclusive educational opportunities from an early age which is crucial for achieving the district's educational and civic character education goals for all the children.
+As the Co-chair of the Human Relations Committee for the Broward County School Board, she promotes diversity, inclusive educational opportunities from an early age, which is crucial for achieving the district's educational and civic character education goals for all the children.
 Salam advocates for cross–cultural understanding, breaking down racial and other stereotypes and eliminating bias and prejudice.

 Salam is the founder of the American Muslim Democratic Caucus This is evident in the 10 out of 15 female majority board of the American Muslim Democratic Caucus of Florida.